Proposed Melbourne tram extensions: Route 11 to Reservoir

-The City of Darebin has argued for the extension of Route 11 to the Reservoir activity centre.
+The City of Darebin has argued for the extension of route 11 to the Reservoir activity centre.
 The most likely route would be to continue north along Gilbert Road reaching Edwardes Lake, before turning right into Edwardes Street and continuing east to a new terminus near Reservoir railway station in the commercial area.
 The extension would cover a distance of just over 3 km.

 An alternative, which appeared in Darebin's 2010 proposal, has the tram heading north on Gilbert Rd, east on Henty St, north on Spratling St, then east on Edwardes St to the terminus.
 This route avoids the steep grade around Edwardes Lake.

 The cost was estimated to be $30 million, with $50,000 required for a feasibility study.
-In February 2018 the federal Opposition Leader Bill Shorten pledged $40 million to extend Route 11 to the end of Gilbert Road if the Labor party won government.
+In February 2018, the federal Opposition Leader Bill Shorten pledged $40 million to extend Route 11 to the end of Gilbert Road if the Labor party won government.
 This announcement was criticised by some for failing short of funding the full route to Reservoir station.

-The State Government has made no commitment to investigate or build the extension.
+Route 11 to Fishermans Bend

+In 2025, Infrastructure Victoria proposed an extension of route 11 from Victoria Harbour Docklands to a southern area of Fishermans Bend.

 Route 16 to Kew Junction

-The PTUA proposed extending the route of Route 16 with the tram continuing left at the corner of Cotham and Glenferrie Roads, following the current Route 109 for 800m to the west before terminating at the Kew Junction.
+The PTUA proposed extending the route of route 16 with the tram continuing left at the corner of Cotham and Glenferrie Roads, following the current route 109 for 800m to the west before terminating at the Kew Junction.
 This would allow interchange with Route 48 trams and the 200 and 207 buses via Johnston Street.
 Little infrastructure would be required, as the tracks are already in place.

-Route 19 to Gowrie Station
+Route 19 to Gowrie

-In the lead up to the 2014 State election, the Greens proposed extending route 19 from its current terminus at Bakers Road, North Coburg for a length of 3.7 km passing Merlynston Station, Fawkner Station and ending with a new terminus outside Gowrie Station.
-In 2018, the Rail Futures Institute called for a similar extension to Merlynston Station.
+In the lead up to the 2014 State election, the Greens proposed extending route 19 from its current terminus at Bakers Road, North Coburg for a length of 3.7 km passing Merlynston railway station, Fawkner railway station and ending with a new terminus outside Gowrie railway station.
+In 2018, the Rail Futures Institute called for a similar extension to Merlynston station.